Gout In Parrots And Other Birds – Avian Kidney Disease

 Is There More Than One Cause Of Gout In Pet Birds?

 Almost certainly so.
 But veterinarians and avian nutritionists are uncertain as to which cause or causes are the most important.
-Not all agree with my thoughts, but I believe that the three most common causes are excessively high protein diets, obesity due to the consumption of too many oil seeds and grain (sunflower, safflower,corn) and a lack of exercise.
+Not all agree with my thoughts, but I believe that the four most common causes are excessively high protein and/or calcium diets, obesity due to the consumption of too many oil seeds and grain (sunflower, safflower, corn) and a lack of exercise.
 It may take a combination of two, or all three before gout develops.
 As far as we know, the wild cousins of our pet birds do not develop gout when they live free in Nature.
 And there is no evidence I know of that one genetic line of domesticated parrot or other songbird bird is more likely to inherit a gouty tendency than another.
-So what pet birds eat and how they are kept in captivity are the most likely causes of most of the the avian gout cases that veterinarians see.
+So, what pet birds eat and how they are kept in captivity are the most likely causes of most of the the avian gout cases that veterinarians see.

 Are Inappropriate Avian Diets A Factor Leading To Gout In Pet Birds?

 The table above gives the analysis of some of the primary nutrients in parrots diets.
 Commercially available parrot diets conform to the needs of poultry.
 But if they conform to these bird’s diets in the wild is debatable.